XKY7INE/Password-generator-encryptor/README.md

 # Mission
 Offer the user a tool with which they can create, generate and encrypt passwords in a secure way.
 Mainly, we want to create a software that allows us a greater range of customization focused on more secure passwords.

-# Password-generator-encryptor

-The internet world usually makes their users untrust it, this is boosted by the fact that their personal data can be exposed or filtered without their consent, this mainly happens because of the lack of complexity of some passwords.
-It’s true that the user must be conscious about the web pages on which they provide their data, having that in mind, they assure their files are not being exposed by the same platform.
-Because of these problems with insecure passwords XKY7INE was created.

 # How download Password-generator-encryptor.zip?